seclab-fudan/SyzbotCauseBisectionStudy/README.md

-# SyzbotBisect
-How Well Delta Debugging Works in Real-world Fault Localization - A Study on Linux Kernel.
+# How Well Delta Debugging Works in Real-world Fault Localization - A Study on Linux Kernel.

 ## Prerequisites
 - python environment